Use this quick guide to SEO for cleaning companies to help you organically grow your website, establish your authority, and expand your reach.

-When people search for "house cleaning in [Your City]," you want your website to show up first (otherwise, they might never click on you!).
-The only way to do that is Search Engine Optimization or SEO.
+For example, when visitors search for "house cleaning in [Your City]," you want your website to show up first.
+Otherwise, they might never click on you.

 Sound a bit too technical for you?
 Well, I have some good news... and some great news.